murda94/first-test/README.md

 jupyter-lab
 ```

-3. Create new terminal window on Jupyter and run the 'ciao bello' script
+3. Create new terminal window on Jupyter and run the 'handsoundcontrol.py' script

 ## How to play instrument